deckhouse/deckhouse/ee/modules/450-keepalived/docs/FAQ.md

 ---

-## How to manually switch keepalived
+## How to manually switch keepalived?

-1. go to the desired pods `kubectl -n d8-keepalived exec -it keepalived-<name> -- sh`
+1. Go to the desired pods: `kubectl -n d8-keepalived exec -it keepalived-<name> -- sh`
-1. edit `vi /etc/keepalived/keepalived.conf` and in the line with `priority` replace the value with the number of keepalived pods + 1
+1. Edit the `/etc/keepalived/keepalived.conf` file and in the line with the `priority` parameter, replace the value with the number of keepalived pods + 1.
-1. send a signal to reread the configuration `kill -HUP 1`
+1. Send a signal to reread the configuration: `kill -HUP 1`.